sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_2.rst

 .. ----------------------------------------------------------------------------

 It’s easy to open CSV files in jamovi.
-From the top left menu (the button with three parallel lines) choose ``Open`` and browse to where you have stored the CSV file on your computer.
+From the jamovi main menu (``☰``; top left hand corner) choose ``Open`` and browse to where you have stored the CSV file on your computer.
 If you’re on a Mac, it’ll look like the usual Finder window that you use to choose a file; on Windows it looks like an Explorer window.
 I’m assuming that you’re familiar with your own computer, so you should have no problem finding the CSV-file that you want to import!
-Find the one you want, then click on the “Open” button.
+Find the one you want, then click on the ``Open`` button.

 There are a few things that you can check to make sure that the data gets imported correctly: